aws-samples/aws-health-events-insight/README.md

 **Possible Reasons for No Data in AWS QuickSight Analysis:**

 1. Your AWS environment is relatively new and does not currently have any AWS Health Events.
-To verify this, please check the AWS Health Dashboard on the AWS Console.
+To verify this, please check the AWS Health Dashboard on the AWS Console and send mock event.
 2. The Amazon QuickSight DataSet was created before the event could be backfilled by Amazon Kinesis Firehose.
 To resolve this, manually refresh the Amazon QuickSight DataSet.

 [![GitHub Clones](https://img.shields.io/badge/dynamic/json?color=success&label=Clone&query=count&url=https://gist.githubusercontent.com/bajwkanw/24109c8c210fc89367f044d83d07c1bc/raw/clone.json&logo=github)](https://github.com/aws-samples/aws-health-events-insight)